Rugby union in Samoa: History

 Samoa first came to major international attention in 1986, when they toured Wales.
 Their test against the Welsh national side produced a result of 32–14.
 This was also seen as a major turning point as previously there had been a debate as to whether to have an international team at all, as many players had traditionally defected to New Zealand.
 Samoa rugby's relationship with New Zealand rugby has been a mixed blessing.
 On the one hand it has allowed Samoa to recruit amongst the massive pool of first and second generation Samoan migrants in New Zealand, but conversely it also meant that for many Samoans, their highest ambition was to win a cap in the All Blacks.
 Notable Samoan-New Zealander players include Michael Jones and Peter Schuster.

 Controversially Samoa was not invited to the first World Cup - although Tonga and Fiji were.
 This led to a massive campaign to build up a side good enough to qualify for the 1991 Rugby World Cup.
 They selected Bryan Williams, who had been a winger for the All Blacks to be their coach, and using a mixture of home grown backs such as Brian Lima and Mathew Vaea, and no nonsense New Zealand based forwards such as Mark Birtwistle, Pat Lam Mat Keenan, and Peter Fatialofa, he wielded a disparate group of talented individuals into a side which quickly came to dominate Fiji and Tonga and gain access to the world cup.

 Samoa's performance at the 1991 Rugby World Cup was superb, and proved that they were an international force to be reckoned with.
 After beating Wales in the first game in Cardiff, they beat Argentina.
 In a nail bitingly close finish, they were beaten 9-3 by Australia, who would later win the tournament.
 However, they were beaten 28-6 by Scotland.

 Popularity

 Rugby union is the most popular sport in Samoa, with 12 provincial unions made up of around 120 clubs and nearly 5,000 senior and twice as many junior players in a country with a population of just under 175,000 people.

 Prominent Samoan players include Eliota Fuimaono-Sapolu Alesana Tuilagi Freddie Tuilagi, Apollo Perelini, Lome Fa'atau, Lolani Koko, Pat Lam, Brian Lima, current sevens captain Lolo Lui, and two winners of the IRB International Sevens Player of the Year Award in Uale Mai and Mikaele Pesamino.

-The huge numbers of players playing professionally abroad can work to Samoa's disadvantage when it comes to team training as it is difficult to get them all together as a squad.
-But Samoa still manage to remain competitive on the world-stage and are regarded as tough opponents.